 Assistant Professor of Epidemiology Youssef Oulhote is quoted in a story about research on "bug bombs" conducted from North Carolina State University.
 Oulhote’s previous research has concluded that synthetic pyrethroids, the main ingredient in bug bombs, are closely linked to behavioral problems in children.

 Western Mass News recently interviewed Professor and Chair of Environmental Health Sciences Timothy Ford on a feature story about the levels of bacteria spread by electric hand-dryers.
 He says air hand-dryers could transfer bacteria to hands by pulling contaminated air from the surrounding area.

-Associate Professor of Environmental Health Sciences Laura Vandenberg recently appeared on Connecting Point, a news show produced by local PBS station WGBY.
-Vandenberg discussed her research on the health risks of the chemical Bisphenol A (BPA).
+Associate Professor of Health Promotion and Policy John Zeber recently appeared on Connecting Point, a news show produced by local PBS station WGBY.

 A Reuters article reporting on research that found gender-affirming treatment is tied to better quality of life for older adults quotes Kinesiology research professor Stuart Chipkin, who says that the benefits of surgery and hormones are both physical and psychological.

 In a new opinion piece written for Environmental Health News, Associate Professor of Environmental Health Sciences Laura Vandenberg says the president's state of the union message lacked a necessary focus on cancer prevention, and specifically on research to "understand and communicate the role that environmental exposures play in cancer risk."